-Berkeley has a fascinating networks of paths around town, and remarkable selection of parks, large and small.
+Berkeley has a fascinating network of paths around town, and a remarkable selection of parks, large and small.

 The Berkeley Path Wanderers Association is dedicated to “the preservation and ongoing maintenance of all the paths, lanes, and steps throughout Berkeley.”